HolmesBryant/a-select/README.md

 - Disables the a-select input so it is not submitted.

-- Then enables the a-select input and removes the hidden inputs after the form is submitted.
+- Then, after submission, it enables the a-select input and removes the hidden inputs.

 This effectively converts the values to the "normal" `<select multiple>` format when the form is submitted.